-To begin with, you should check out this CDN comparison guide – it goes through some of the most popular Content Delivery Networks out there, such as CloudFlare, MaxCDN, Amazon CloudFront, Akamai Edge and Fastly.
+To begin with, you should check out this CDN comparison guide – it goes through some of the most popular Content Delivery Networks out there, such as CloudFlare, StackPath, and KeyCDN.

 That said, there are some considerations that can help you shortlist the CDN on the basis of your requirements.

-If you are serving images on your WordPress blog, by all means you should consider giving the Jetpack Photon module a try.
-Photon is not a pure CDN; instead, it serves the images and photos of your blog on the fly via the global WordPress.com CDN.
+If you are serving images on your WordPress blog, by all means you should consider giving Optimole a try.
+Optimole is not a pure CDN.
+Instead, it serves the images and photos on your blog via the AWS CloudFront CDN – with edge locations in more than 200 cities around the globe.
 Naturally, this gives your website a performance boost as all images are cached and served globally.
-Photon is a free service, so you can use it without spending even a single penny.

-KeyCDN, MaxCDN and CloudFlare are extremely popular for medium- to enterprise-level users.
+KeyCDN, StackPath and CloudFlare are extremely popular for medium-to enterprise-level users.
 All of these services offer scalable plans that you can pick on the basis of your needs.
 CloudFlare is especially well known because it offers a very powerful free plan as well.
 Also, all of these three CDNs offer terrific security features.
 Even better, they have great integration with WordPress, both by means of official and unofficial plugins.

 What if you just cannot afford a CDN?

 First, as already stated, do not forget to set up a good caching WordPress plugin for your website.
-If you are relying on images, turning Jetpack Photon on will prove useful.
+If you are relying on images, activating Optimole will prove useful.

-Also, see if you can upgrade your web hosting solution.
-For instance, many managed WordPress hosting providers offer CDN services free of cost.
-Many mainstream non-managed web hosts offer features such as Railgun and native CDNs on their higher plans too – those cost less than normal pricing of Content Delivery Networks.
+Also, check if you can upgrade your web hosting solution.
+For instance, many managed WordPress hosting providers bundle CDN services into their packages, which means you won’t need to pay anything extra.
+Several mainstream non-managed web hosts offer features such as Railgun and native CDNs on their higher plans too – those cost less than normal pricing of Content Delivery Networks.